MarcSerraPeralta/surface-sim/docs/building_noisy_circuits.md

-# Building noisy circuits with `Model` object
+# Building noisy circuits with `Model` and `Layout` objects

-The noise model class contains the functions that implement noisy operations.
-These functions yield `stim.CircuitInstructions` corresponding to the specified gate and its associated noise, which can be appended to a `stim.Circuit`.
-As an example:
+The noise model class contains the functions that implement noisy operations and the layout class contains the possible interactions between qubits.
+The `Model` gate functions yield `stim.CircuitInstruction`s corresponding to the specified gate and its associated noise.
+These instructions can be appended to a `stim.Circuit`, for example:

 ```
 # apply an X gate to qubit D1 and D2